The Fun We Dread!

 AND THEN, I can have fun.

-If you're not taking a break and having fun because the fun thing takes advanced project management or would require MS Project to complete, take a second to rethink fun.
-I just did.
-I called my guests, each one is bringing something, the dessert and salad are now not my responsibility.
+Soooo, that’s not working.
+I called my guests, each one is now bringing something.
+The dessert and salad are now not my responsibility.
 My significant other is making his famous meatballs, and I decided that the whole house doesn't need to be cleaned just the kitchen and bathrooms.
-I further decided that since it's still winter I don't care if I have those few extra LB's, they're keeping me warm.
-So I'm happily suggesting to guests to wear whatever is comfortable, and they can come in yoga pants for all I care!
+Further, since it's still winter, I don't care if I have those few extra LB's, they're keeping me warm.
+I happily suggested my guests wear whatever is comfortable, and they can come in yoga pants for all I care!

-HUGE SMILE!
-I'm now back to just: FUN!
+No dread.
+I'm now back to just FUN!